Population protocols with unreliable communication: Our models

 A \emph{counting predicate} is a membership predicate for some counting set.
 Alternatively, we can say it is a predicate that can be computed using comparisons of input values with constants and logical operations.

 \end{definition}

-\begin{theorem} The set of predicates that can be implemented by unreliable protocols is the set of counting predicates.
+\begin{theorem} The set of predicates that can be implemented by protocols with unreliable communication is the set of counting predicates.
 All counting predicates can be implemented by (unreliable) immediate observation protocols. \end{theorem}